 If you do not eat any animal products for three years or more, or are pregnant or breastfeeding, you should consider taking a small B12 supplement on occasion.

-This is very misleading.
+This is irresponsible and misleading.
 The chance is not “extremely rare”, and all vegans should supplement with B12 on a regular basis:

 Thus, with few exceptions, the reviewed studies documented relatively high deficiency prevalence among vegetarians.
 Vegans who do not ingest vitamin B12 supplements were found to be at especially high risk.
 Vegetarians, especially vegans, should give strong consideration to the use of vitamin B12 supplements to ensure adequate vitamin B12 intake.

-Studies consistently show that vegans have much lower levels of B12 than vegetarians, who have lower B12 levels than omnivores.
-Here’s one study, and here’s another:
+Studies consistently show that vegans have much lower levels of B12 than vegetarians, who have lower B12 levels than omnivores:

 Mean serum vitamin B12 was highest among omnivores, intermediate among vegetarians and lowest among vegans .
 In all, 52% of vegans, 7% of vegetarians and one omnivore were classified as vitamin B12 deficient.

 Plants don’t need vitamin B12, so they don’t store it.
-Yes, some plant foods (such as the spirulina algae) contain B12, but those are inactive B12 analogues called cobamides that may interfere with B12 activity and increase the need for real, active vitamin B12.
+Yes, some algae like spirulina contain B12, but it’s inactive B12 analogues called cobamides that may interfere with B12 activity and increase the need for real, active B12.

 So, what’s a vegan to do?

 If you don’t have any absorption issues, then methylcobalamin tablets may work well.
-Although I would like to suggest you consider another route…
+Although I would like to suggest to consider another route:

 Bivalveganism.
 To be more specific – oyster veganism: